docker/docs/content/security/for-admins/enforce-sign-in/methods.md

     ```
    > [!IMPORTANT]
    >
-   > Only one entry for `allowedOrgs` is currently supported.
-If you add more than one value, sign-in enforcement silently fails.
+   > As of Docker Desktop version 4.35 and later, you can add more than one organization to a single `registry.json` file.
+With Docker Desktop version 4.34 and earlier, if you add more than one organization sign-in enforcement silently fails.

 4. Verify that sign-in is enforced.